swanmatch/SwanTemplate/README.md

 You can search string(verchar) and text with LIKE, integer, date with min..max, references with IN by select2 multiple select

+### Select2

+references columns are auto apply select2.

+you can like search relation sip table in edit page.

+index pages are searchable by multiple select.

+### Bootstrap Datepicker

+Date type columns can input by bootstrap datepicker.

 ### Kaminari pagenation